shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ```
 Error: Invalid expression.
 ```
 followed by a newline (not a blank line, but a newline) and then terminate the program.
-Programs can be terminated by using the `exit()` functions, but you may only call `exit()` from calc.cpp.<br>
+Programs can be terminated by using the `exit()` functions, but you may only call `exit()` from calc.cpp (not from the Dstack class).<br>

 Your program must check for all possible errors (except numbers that are too large).
 This includes all illegal mathematical operations such as divide by zero.
 The power function is especially problematic.
 Consider it closely.<br>

 ## Helpful Hints

-The algorithm is:
+This is the basic algorithm for the calculator.
+Remember that numeric input can include digits and decimal points, the input for each operator is a different character, and some character input may be invalid and require you to print the error message.
+Thus, while you will need more than 2 conditions (as shown here), this algorithm shows the basic idea of what you are trying to do.
+Also remember to ignore whitespace and print the standard error message for any invalid expressions:
 ```
-while (not the end of the input)
+While(not the end of the input)

-    If the next input is a number, read it and push it on the stack
+    If the next input is a number:
+        Read it
+        Push it on the stack
+    Else if the next input is an operator:
+        Read it
-    If the next input is an operator, read it, pop 2 operands off of the stack, apply the operator, push the result onto the stack
+        Pop 2 operands off of the stack
+        Apply the operator
+        Push the result onto the stack
+    Else ... (make sure you have handled all potential input)

-    When you reach the end of the input:
+// When you reach the end of the input:

-        if there is one number on the stack, print it
+If there is one number on the stack, print it
-        else error
+Else error
 ```

 I suggest you implement and test the stack before you tackle the calculator aspects of the program.
 You will have to write a few lines of code in `main()` to do this testing, but it will save you time in the long run.<br>